 James Sparks was shown as head of his family when the 1820 census was taken of Boone County, Kentucky. by this time, his family had increased to seven children--four boys and three girls.
 Apparently he died intestate, ca. 1826 in Boone County; however, we have found no records of the settlement of his estate.
 Perhaps he left no property there.

 James Sparks did leave land in both Owen and Anderson Counties, and it is through the disposition of this property that we have found records of his children.
 According to Owen County Deed Book B, page 264, on August 7, 1826, his heirs were involved in a land transaction with Randolph Railey, Jr. a representative for the John Crittenden heirs.
-Named as the heirs of James Sparks were: William Sparks, Lucy Sparks, Catherine Sparks, John Sparks, and Presley Sparks.
+Named as the heirs of James Sparks were: William Sparks, Lucinda ("Lucy") Sparks, Catherine Sparks, John Sparks, and Pressley Sparks.

 Eight years later, on November 7, 1834, the heirs of James Sparks sold 100 acres of land located in Anderson County, "belonging to the said Sparkses as heirs of James Sparks, deceased," to Thomas Sanders for $170.
 Signing the deed were: William Sparks, Lucinda (Sparks) Coombs, John P. Sparks, Katherine Sparks, Elizabeth Sparks, and James P. Sparks.
 The transaction was recorded on page 439 of Owen County Deed Book E.

 From these records and from information furnished by descendants, we have determined that James and Rachel (Petty) Sparks had seven children; however, we have been unable to learn the name of a son who was born ca. 1807.
 He apparently died before the death of his father.